 Blended latex is the most commonly sold latex in North America.
 It contains a combination of natural and synthetic materials.
 It is slightly more durable than natural latex, features fewer chemicals than its synthetic counterparts, and comes in several firmness options.
 Blended latex is typically less expensive than most natural latex options.

 While blended latex features both natural and synthetic materials, the ratios are proprietary to each mattress manufacturer.
 A majority of companies will offer mattresses with a 60/40 to 70/30 ratio of synthetic to natural latex.
 A good indicator of the ratio is this: the more natural latex a mattress contains, the higher priced it will be.

-Synthetic latex, which is made with SBR (Styrene Butadiene Rubber,) is primarily used to blend with natural latex.
-This is because SBR has some superior properties compared to natural latex, such as the ability to resist heat aging, abrasion resistance, and softening.
-The end result is a more durable product that lasts longer and is less expensive.
-Synthetic latex also allows for a wide array of firmness options, which gives the consumer more options to choose from.
+Synthetic latex, made with SBR (Styrene Butadiene Rubber,) is primarily used to complement the benefits and features of natural latex: SBR used in synthetic latex has some superior properties, such as the ability to resist heat aging, abrasion and softening.
+The end result of a blend is a more durable product that lasts longer and is less expensive.
+Synthetic latex also allows for a wide array of firmness options.
+Synthetic latex is the least eco-friendly choice.

 While latex is a highly sought-after bedding material, modern advancements in foam technology have resulted in plenty of options that feel a whole lot like latex without the costly price tag.
 Energex™ foam, for instance, is a popular latex alternative foam used in many all-foam mattresses.
 It is designed to contour the human body, much like memory foam, but bounces back more quickly from pressure.
 Energex™ is highly breathable and allows for greater airflow than other types of foams, making it as good at temperature moderation as latex.